What Shed Size Can I Build Without A Permit? - EasyShed

 In addition to possibly needing a building permit from council for your shed, things might get a little bit more complicated if you’re planning on installing electricity or plumbing.
 Even installing a solar panel on the roof of your shed may bring up an issue if you haven’t gotten the proper approval.

 So, when in doubt, make sure that you check in with council.
-Even if you didn’t have to get approval when you first bought the shed, any alterations, such as adding plumbing and electricity, may change things.
+If you didn’t have to get approval when you first bought the shed, any alterations, such as adding plumbing and electricity, may change things.

-Now that you have a good idea of what will be required from you when it comes to installing a shed in your backyard, you can move forward in the selection process!
-EasyShed offers so many different shed sizes, configurations, and roof styles , that you’ll easily be able to find a shed that meets your local requirements.
+Now that you have a good idea of what will be required from you when it comes to installing a shed in your backyard, you can move to the exciting part.
+Easyshed offers a variety of shed sizes, roof styles, and colours that you’ll easily be able to find a shed that meets both your needs and local requirements.

-And if you still have some questions about permits, feel free to give us a call!
+And if you still have some questions about permits, feel free to reach out.
 We’re happy to help you navigate the process as best we can.

 Previous